danboid/shufti/README.md

 ## USAGE

-Run:
+After installing shufti, and only once (before your first use) you need to right-click on an image files in your file manager (eg Windows Explorer, Dolphin or Thunar) and use the **Open with command** option (which is usually under the **Open with** tab under the right-click **Properties** menu of the image file), when selected under your desktop's file manager to set shufti as the command/program to use to open image files.
+You have to do this for every different type of image file you wish to open with shufti.
+After doing this once for each image type you use, you will only need to double-click on an image to open it with shufti.

+It is also possible to run shufti from the command line.
+This is the only way to use it under macOS currently.
+You'd run:

 ```
- $ shufti /full/path/to/image/file
+ $ python3 shufti.py /full/path/to/image/file
 ```

 To view the file.
+Note you must use the full path, like the file managers expect.

 The view settings are saved when you close a window or choose to view the next/previous image.
 These settings are restored next time you open or browse to the file.

-You will need to right-click on your image files in your file manager and use the **Open with command** option (which is usually under the **Open with** tab under the right-click **Properties** menu of the image file), when selected under your desktop's file manager to set shufti as the command to use to open image files.

 ## CONTROLS